AdityaPokharel/C-Practice/image_processing/readme.md

  * num = [perfect square](http://www.mathwarehouse.com/arithmetic/numbers/what-is-a-perfect-square.php) integer that determines how many pixels is to be pixelated.

 Program creates a new .ppm image file on the same directory with the pixelation applied.

+TODO: Write up a k-means clustering algorithm for image compression.